michael-milette/moodle-filter_filtercodes/README.md

 Enable or disable the {scrape} tag.

-### Show teacher picture
+### Show contact picture

-Enable or disable showing of teacher profile picture in {courseteachers} tag.
+Enable or disable showing of contact profile picture in {coursecontacts} tag.

-### Teacher link type
+### Contact link type

-Choose the type of link for the teacher\s link in the {courseteachers} tags.
-Choose none if you don't want the name to be a link.
+Choose the type of link for the teacher\s link in the {coursecontacts} tags.
+Profile, Messaging, Email address or None.
+Choose None if you don't want just the name witout a link.

 ### Show {categorycards} background